Mon & Wed 9am -4pm, Tues & Thurs 9am to 3pmNow scheduling in September through December

 CAM Therapies or Complementary and alternative medicine: is a group of mixed medical and health care systems, practices, and products that are not considered part of conventional medicine.
 An assorted set of systems of treatment, and prevention based on philosophies and techniques other than those used in conventional medicine.
 Derived from traditions used in other cultures practices; existing as a body separate from conventional medicine practice.
 CAM focuses on the whole person as a unique individual, on the energies of the body, and its influence on health and disease.
 In addition, on the healing power of nature, and the mobilization of the body’s own resources to heal itself (immune system), and on the underlying causes, rather than symptoms, of disease.
 Techniques used are non-invasive and work with the body to induce healing.

 NOTE: Integrative Medicine is a field of knowing /having an extensive medical & natural backgrounds.
-At the University, Dr. Renee Hartman had to go through an extensive screening, evaluation, interview, training, background check, and prove she had enough medical knowledge/background and natural background, practical experience, etc. It was a VERY lengthy process.
-She submitted all prior education, training, schooling, continuing education, over 1000+ hours, etc. It took the University’s Medical Board and The Board Of Integrative Medicine 8 ½ months to deem her eligible after taking everything into consideration, including their thorough evaluation of Dr. Renee Hartman before approving her for the title and degrees of Doctorate & PhD in Integrative Medicine.
+At the University, Dr. Hartman had to go through an extensive screening, evaluation, interview, training, background check, and prove she had enough medical knowledge/background and natural background, practical experience, etc. It was a VERY lengthy process.
+She submitted all prior education, training, schooling, continuing education, over 1000+ hours, etc. It took the University’s Medical Board and The Board Of Integrative Medicine 8 ½ months to deem her eligible after taking everything into consideration, including their thorough evaluation of Dr. Hartman before approving her for the title and degrees of Doctorate & PhD in Integrative Medicine.
 She was only granted this title due to meeting all requirements and qualifications, plus the years of education, training, and all the above mentioned.
 What a huge honor and blessing this is to her…it was not an easy process but she feels very fortunate, honored and humbled by the experience.
-Dr. Renee Hartman is ready to utilize all aspects of healthcare for the betterment of her patients and thanks God daily for all her accomplishments, struggles, trial & tribulations, and determination /strength God bestows upon her.
+Dr. Hartman is ready to utilize all aspects of healthcare for the betterment of her patients and thanks God daily for all her accomplishments, struggles, trial & tribulations, and determination /strength God bestows upon her.

-*Dr. Renee Hartman utilizes ALL forms of medicine to help patients, this includes conventional medicine.
-Dr. Renee is an Immunologist, and works with activating the immune system.
+*Dr. Hartman utilizes ALL forms of medicine to help patients, this includes conventional medicine.
+She is an Immunologist, and works with activating the immune system.
 As an Integrative and Natural doctor, she tries to use non-invasive to less-invasive therapies and treatments.
 However, she does work with and refers patients to medical physicians (MD & DO), when conventional help is needed for patients.
 She believes we do need pharmaceutical drugs, antibiotics etc. on occasion to help assist the body, when the immune system is overloaded, or we need a medicine to help remedy the situation quickly, or the body needs the assistance of an antibiotic or medication.

 Faith -Is NOT believing God can, it is KNOWING that He will. -Unknown